 SEO stands for ‘Search Engine Optimisation’.
 Simply put, getting websites to the top of search engines.
 The way this is done changes fairly regularly as Google tighten up the way they make the search engine algorithms work.
 (There are, of course, other search engines available.
 But in the UK, they currently have over 89% of the market share.)

 For example, once upon a time, SEO was all about cramming copy on a website with a keyword as many times as possible.
-Now, Google wants content on websites which is useful to the reader.
+Now, Google wants content on websites that is useful to the reader.
 An SEO consultant keeps abreast of all these frequent changes and advises you on what content should be on your website, how it should look and what the back-end functionality should be like.

 SEO isn’t an exact science though.
 A lot of it will depend on what your competitors are doing.
 If they are rising through the ranks, your page will, inevitably, drop.
 That is why it is so important to keep an eye on how your websites are performing so you can keep adding content and making your pages Google friendly.